JonathanChiang/TidyShell/README.md

 ## Overview

-Collaborative project to Create Bash Command Utilities for Federated Model Training and Model Serialization
+Project to Create bash utilities for federated model training and serialization.

 ## Initial Goals

-- Share Scikit learn models made in python in a python REPL (sharing the python's object sessions) Sharing that object into an R session, and see if one can make predictions based off the "serialized" python module.
+- [x] Share Scikit learn models made in python in a python REPL (sharing the python's object sessions) Sharing that object into an R session, and see if one can make predictions based off the "serialized" python module.
-*[Gordon Finished]*

-- Share a basic pytorch mnist model built in python and serialized to R *[Backlog?]*

-- working proof of concept of rpy2 *[Gordon Finished]*
+- [x] Working proof of concept of rpy2

-- document work being done in blog post and R/Python community feedback *[Finished (recieved top post on Rstats)]*
+- [x] Document work being done in blog post and R/Python community feedback *[(recieved top post on Rstats)]*

+- [ ] Share a basic pytorch mnist model built in python and serialized to R

-- Try out pysyft and pytorch
+- [ ] Try out pysyft and pytorch

+- [ ] Build Atom-based IDE on top of radian

+- [ ] Objects with metadata: Attach an object's history so it can be accessed when transferred

-## Roadmap Ideas
+## Roadmap

-* document requirements and dependencies in anticipation of creating a R/python virtual environment and/or docker (less priority)??
+* Document requirements and dependencies in anticipation of creating a R/python virtual environment and/or docker (less priority)??

-* publish pre-print on arxiv
+* Publish pre-print on arxiv

 * Utilize apache arrow and parquet to serialize objects for in-memory and on-disk.
 This would help provide a way to bridge pandas and tidy dataframes.

-* allow easier cloud connections (auth_file locations as environment variables that you have to log into) (single sign on ide)
+* Allow easier cloud connections (auth_file locations as environment variables that you have to log into) (single sign on ide)

 * Create a dedicated IDE for Federated Learning and Secure Model Communication In Healthcare setting?

+* Access objects from either an R or Python process when both are running.